aalnms/Jailbreaks_LLMs/README.md

 Yo!
-You gonna jailbr  ☺️?
+You gonna look for jail☺️?
-So Call.

-it’s a present$future Jailbreaks LLM security.system.restrictions all this from YAZEED AL-BADAWY SA.
+So call mam tell she you're seeing a future jungle. it’s a present$future Jailbreaks LLM security.system.restrictions all this from YAZEED AL-BADAWY SA.

 if u find our no I'll help u in the way.